deis/workflow/src/installing-workflow/system-requirements.md

 ## Kubernetes Versions

 Deis Workflow has been tested with the **Kubernetes v1.2** release line.
 It is incompatible with Kubernetes v1.1 and earlier.
+Kubernetes v1.3.0 introduces [a bug when mounting secrets](https://github.com/deis/workflow/issues/372) which prevents Deis Workflow from starting; hopefully this will be fixed in future releases of Kubernetes.

 ## Resource Requirements